Eric Braeden

-Eric Braeden (born Hans-Jörg Gudegast; April 3, 1941) is a German-American film and television actor, known for his roles as Victor Newman (from 1980) on the CBS soap opera The Young and the Restless, as Hans Dietrich in the 1960s TV series The Rat Patrol, Dr. Charles Forbin in 1970's Colossus: The Forbin Project, as Dr. Otto Hasslein in 1971's Escape from the Planet of the Apes, and as John Jacob Astor IV in the 1997 film Titanic.
-He won a Daytime Emmy Award in 1998 for Lead Actor in a Drama Series for the role of Victor Newman on The Young and the Restless.
+Eric Braeden (born Hans-Jörg Gudegast; April 3, 1941) is a German-American film and television actor.
+He is best known for his role as Victor Newman on the CBS soap opera The Young and the Restless, (1980—present).
+He received ten Daytime Emmy Award nominations for Outstanding Lead Actor in a Drama Series, winning in 1998.
+He is also known for roles such as Hans Dietrich in the 1960s TV series The Rat Patrol, Dr. Charles Forbin in the 1970 film Colossus: The Forbin Project, Dr. Otto Hasslein in the 1971 film Escape from the Planet of the Apes, and John Jacob Astor IV in the 1997 film Titanic.

 Early life

 Braeden was born Hans-Jörg Gudegast on April 3, 1941 in Bredenbek, Germany (near Kiel), a small village in northern Germany where his father was once mayor.
 When Braeden first came to America, he arrived in New York City.
-Then he worked in the medical lab of his cousin, who was a doctor, in Galveston, Texas.
+Then he worked in the medical laboratory of his cousin, who was a doctor, in Galveston, Texas.
 He was granted a track and field scholarship at the University of Montana in Missoula, Montana.